FourierIndustries-LLP/Import-LIB-KiCad-Plugin/README.md

 where `My_Library_1` is the name of your library.

+> [!WARNING]
-> **Warning**: The Nickname of the symbol library MUST be identical to the directory name of the library!
+> The Nickname of the footprint library MUST be identical to the directory name of the library, following the same rule as the symbol library.

 <img src="doc/image-2.png" width=66% />